ac812/mcb-python/docs/more-pandas.md

 ```
 **Level:** {octicon}`star-fill;1em;sd-text-warning` {octicon}`star-fill;1em;sd-text-warning` {octicon}`star-fill;1em;sd-text-warning`

 The purpose of this course is to teach you the core concepts well.
-It is up to you then to apply this concepts to solve your
+It is up to you to then apply these concepts to solve your
 computational/mathematical problems.
-s

 One thing you should be aware of is that popular packages normally have a cheat sheet.
 A cheat sheet is a summarised but user-friendly
 version of all the functionality of a package.
 You can find the cheat sheet for [pandas here](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf) and
 [Matplotlib here](https://matplotlib.org/cheatsheets/_images/cheatsheets-1.png).

-Have a look at the cheat sheet and try using this attempt a new function.
+Have a look at the cheat sheet and attempt using a new functionality.

 ```{note}
 The cheat sheet alone is not enough.
 To maximise your potential as a programmer you would also need to use the reference documentation